JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 > Do not communicate by sharing memory; instead, share memory by communicating.

 This means that goroutines should communicate changes through channels.
-In Go, channels are a safer and idiomatic way to share memory.
+In Go, channels are a safer, idiomatic way to share memory.

 ## Communicating by sharing memory (👎)